Explore outdoors. Travel the world on international service trips. Be an environmental steward. Where does your passion lie?

 Go on outdoor adventures while simultaneously learning about earth science, or participate in environmental stewardship through a service learning project while learning about sustainability.
 The possibilities for experiential learning in Utah are everywhere at Wasatch Academy.

 What’s the purpose of experiential learning?
 Integrating exposure to the natural world through outdoor adventures, educational trips, and experiential education help shape students in a variety of ways that classroom time alone cannot.
 Our wide range of educational, personal growth, and adventure opportunities in the gorgeous outdoors of Utah and abroad empower our students with a 360-degree view of the environment, human systems, and cultures—but one of its primary benefits is how these learning opportunities develop essential skills such as critical thinking, creativity and innovation, collaboration, leadership, adaptability, communication, and curiosity.

-Experiential learning in Utah can involve a rock climbing trip to Arches National Park with fellow classmates—but it starts with digging into the local community of Wasatch.
+Experiential learning in Utah can involve a rock climbing trip to Arches National Park with classmates—but it starts with digging into the local community of Wasatch.
 Service projects, volunteer opportunities, and environmental stewardship learning possibilities in the community empower students to bridge the gap in their thinking between classroom concepts and real-world service.
-This project-based learning approach at Wasatch can help students learn how to better work together in a team, help them forge meaningful connections within the community, help them develop respect for the environment, and cultivate in them a greater awareness of how communities and the environment are interconnected.
+This project-based learning approach at Wasatch assists students to learn how to forge meaningful connections within the community, help them develop respect for the environment, and cultivate in them a greater awareness of how communities and the environment are interconnected.
 Through the process of reflection and synthesis, our students emerge from these diverse, project-based learning experiences as changed human beings.